SuperCowPowers/workbench/docs/api_classes/overview.md

 - **FeatureSet:** Manages AWS Feature Store and Feature Groups
 - **Model:** Manages the training and deployment of AWS Model Groups and Packages
 - **Endpoint:** Manages the deployment and invocations/inference on AWS Endpoints

-!!! note "Not Finding a particular method?"
-    The SageWorks API Classes use 'Core' Classes Internally, so you can lookup all the methods in [SageWorks Core Classes](../core_classes/overview.md)